Arthritis: Catching It Early

 Your knee feels sore and stiff when you wake up in the morning.
 After an hour of creaking and groaning, it finally decides to loosen up for the rest of the day.
 The pattern repeats itself the next day.
 And the next.
 At this point, you have two choices: Put up with the pain or get some help.

-According to the Centers for Disease Control and Prevention (CDC), an estimated 46 million Americans have been diagnosed with arthritis -- and by 2030 that number is expected to rise to about 67 million.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 54 million Americans have been diagnosed with arthritis.
 Unfortunately, not all of them take quick action.
 People who try to deal with arthritis on their own are missing out on excellent opportunities for relief.
 Today's treatments can ease symptoms and help people get back to life as usual.

 Any delay in treatment is especially harmful for people with rheumatoid arthritis.
 As reported in the journal Best Practice and Research Clinical Rheumatology, early treatment of rheumatoid arthritis can slow down joint damage, prevent disabilities, and even prolong lives.